andlessa/HSCP13TeV-paper/docs/manual/source/RunningSModelS.rst

    For a rigorous statistical interpretation, one should use the  :math:`r`-value of the result with the highest *expected* :math:`r` (:math:`r_{exp}`).
    Unfortunately, for |ULrs|, the expected limits are often not available;
    :math:`r_{exp}` is then reported as N/A in the SModelS output.

-.. [#] We note that SLHA files including decay tables and cross sections, together with the corresponding *model.py*, can conveniently be generated via the SModelS-micrOMEGAS interface, see `arXiv:1606.03834 <http://www.arXiv.org/abs/1606.03834>`_
+..
+[1] SLHA files including decay tables and cross sections, together with the corresponding *model.py*, can conveniently be generated via the SModelS-micrOMEGAS interface, see `arXiv:1606.03834 <http://www.arXiv.org/abs/1606.03834>`_